gravitational/teleport/rfd/0143-external-k8s-joining.md

   into a cluster.
 - This raises the potential fallout from a compromised Kubernetes Agent.
 A compromised agent could be used to impersonate any service account.
-- It is relatively unusual in the Teleport codebase for the Auth Server to rely on connectivity to an agent to function.
+- There is no prior art for the Auth Server connecting directly to an Agent.
+  It's also possible that a Kubernetes Agent may not live within a Kubernetes Cluster when using auto-discovery.

 We should revisit this in the long term and determine if there are more elegant ways for us to allow external Kubernetes cluster joining with the